• Skip to primary navigation

 But really?
 A delicious spread made from watermelon rind?

 It looks a little like hummus.
 Maybe even like baba ganoush.
-But nope—no chickpeas, no eggplant.
-And no, it’s not a pesto either.
+But no chickpeas or eggplants are involved.
+And no, it's not a pesto either.

 It's made of watermelon rind.
 Yes, the rind.